fbpx

 Why is sustainable seafood so important?

 Yes, I have three kids and they love seafood.
 You know, feeding them healthy food is very important to me.
-And I really love the idea of finding sustainable seafood and environmentally friendly and healthy fishing practices.
+I really love the idea of finding sustainable seafood and environmentally friendly and healthy fishing practices.
 So that I can feed my kids and they can feed their kids and they can feed their kids.
 And this earth, we only get one earth.
 It’s the most beautiful place in the universe that we live right here.
 So we need to do everything we can to make sure that it continues to exist and as we know it.

 What do you think about climate change, is it real and are you concerned about it?